HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 ## Input Parameters
 - Parameter: path
    - Type: String
    - Description: Relative/absolute path to the file that should be edited.
-Stored as ? in the database
+Stored as varchar(128) in the database

-- Parameter: name
+- Parameter: fileName
-   - Type: ?
+   - Type: String
-   - Description: File name shown in the editor header.
-Stored as ? in the database
+   - Description: Filename.
+Stored as varchar(256) in the database

 - Parameter: kind
    - Type: int